pressbooks/pressbooks-saml-sso/README.md

 Because this plugin uses the fabulous [onelogin/php-saml](https://github.com/onelogin/php-saml/) toolkit, [many other configuration variables can be tweaked](https://github.com/onelogin/php-saml/#settings).

 ## Sending logs
-If you use AWS and wish to log SAML attempts on your server, you will need define some environment variables on the server which is hosting your Pressbooks instance.
+If you use AWS and want to log SAML attempts on your server, you will need define some environment variables on the server which is hosting your Pressbooks instance.
 ### AWS S3
 Define the following environment variables: